 Field Trips - Field trips are invaluable teaching aids.
 They provide direct experiences for learning and are an extension of what is being taught in the classrooms.
 A signed permission slip is required for all field trips and a fee may be collected for specific field trips.
 Good school behavior is required to be eligible to attend.
 The principal will make the final decision about those eligible to attend the field trip.
 Parents or adults who attend field trips at the teacher's requests are not allowed to bring young children or any other guests with them on the field trip.
 Parents or other adults attending field trips must follow the guidance of the teachers.
 You are there to help supervise students.
 Students are not to be left unattended for any reason.
-Only the parents that have been asked to help supervise students on the field trip location.
+Only the parents that have been asked to help supervise students on the field trip will be allowed to attend.
+Parent chaperones may be required to submit to a criminal background check in order to attend the field trip.
+Students must ride the bus to and from the field trip location.
 Any other transportation arrangements must be made and approved by the principal before the day of the field trip.
 Parents attending the field trip should not smoke and/or use cell phones while they are with the class.
 There will be NO purchasing of items on the field trip.
 Parents should not take pictures of any student other than their own nor post pictures on social media without the permission of the other student's parent.